Couple faces up to six years in jail for taking 88 pounds of sand from Italian beach

 Overall, 14 plastic bottles containing around 40 kilograms (88 pounds) of white sand were seized, police said.

-The couple were reported to a court in the city of Sassari for aggravated theft and they risk a fine of up to €3,000 ($3,300) and between one and six years’ imprisonment.
+The couple was reported to a court in the city of Sassari for aggravated theft and they risk a fine of up to €3,000 ($3,300) and between one and six years’ imprisonment.

 Police told CNN that the tourists said they were unaware of the laws about removing sand, but noted that the island’s beaches have signs in several languages informing visitors.